VarionDrakon/UICD/README.md

 <img src="resources/img/screenshot.png"/>

+This is the main project, if you need a project with a configurator and a ModBus implementation in QT, then you need to go here: [UICD.Configurator](https://github.com/VarionDrakon/UICD.Configurator)

 Here's what:
 * The ability to exchange `Holding Registers` via the ModBus protocol with the configurator.
 * Ready-made simple configurator for `UICD` (Recommended for use).